 - Washing of the disciples' feet: Jesus demonstrated humility and servant leadership by washing his disciples' feet, showing them the importance of serving and caring for one another.

 - Prediction of betrayal: Jesus revealed to his disciples that one among them would betray him, ultimately leading to Judas Iscariot's act of treachery.

 The events that took place during the Last Supper mark the beginning of the end of Jesus' earthly life.
 Soon after this gathering, Jesus was arrested, put on trial, and sentenced to death by crucifixion.
-Based on biblical accounts and historical analysis, it's estimated that Jesus was 33 years old at the time of his death.

 In summary, the Last Supper serves as a key event in Christian history, setting the stage for Jesus' final days before his crucifixion.
 The teachings and rituals established during this event continue to hold great significance in the Christian faith.
 Though the exact date of the Last Supper remains debated, one thing is certain: this pivotal gathering marked a turning point in Jesus' life and the development of Christianity.